sherrillmix/rabbitfish/README.md

 ### countReads.bash
 Count the number of reads in the fastq and unique reads in the alignments.

+### mappingProportion.bash
+Calculate the proportion of reads aligned for each file

 ### makeTrackLines.bash
 Make track file for input into UCSC genome browser